 In most cases, the company’s decision-makers and managers are busy with keeping things running smoothly and productively.

 For the most part, encountering a gatekeeper is sometimes like hitting a brick wall and you may feel like you will never get past them.
-As a result, you’re left asking how to get past the gatekeeper in sales and break through the barrier.
+As a result, you’re left asking how to get past them in sales and break through the barrier.

-If you want a chance to pitch, then first you need to learn how gatekeepers think and what you need to do to respond appropriately, keep them on the line, ask the right questions, and find a foot in the door — even if only because the gatekeeper inadvertently says too much.
+If you want a chance to pitch, then first you need to learn how they think and what you need to do to respond appropriately, keep them on the line, ask the right questions, and find a foot in the door — even if only because they inadvertently say too much.

-The harsh truth is that if the gatekeeper doesn’t want to connect with you, then you won’t get a chance to meet the right VIP, let alone pitch your sale.
+The harsh truth is that if they don’t want to connect with you, then you won’t get a chance to meet the right VIP, let alone pitch your sale.

 In other words, you need to be on the lookout for those whose opinions count and who may hold the purse strings.

 You may not succeed with every interaction with the gatekeeper.
-But if you believe that you can genuinely provide value to the company, there are ways of getting through the gatekeeper.
+But if you believe that you can genuinely provide value to the company, there are ways of getting through them.

 Good gatekeepers are intuitive and can smell unimportant disruptions from a mile away.
 They screen visitors and calls and quickly deflect anyone they deem irrelevant, thus shielding and protecting the people in charge.

-If anyone isn’t calling to buy something or complain, but rather wanting something for themself, gatekeepers usually shut them down quickly.
+If anyone isn’t calling to buy something or complain, but rather wanting something for themself, they usually shut them down quickly.

 As a frontline barricade against solicitors, gatekeepers have been through it all.

-Any gatekeeper would most likely get reprimanded by their boss if they give access to unworthy visitors.
+Any of them would most likely get reprimanded by their boss if they give access to unworthy visitors.
 This motivates them to carry out their job well.

 If you get stuck at the gate, you don’t get to start a relationship with the prospect or get to pitch, which means you won’t get the deal.
-Fortunately for you, there are things you can do to get past the gatekeeper.
+Fortunately for you, there are things you can do to get past them.

 How to Build Rapport and Get Past the Gatekeeper

-The golden rule is to let the gatekeeper lead.
-Gatekeepers have built a toughened skin towards outside people, understandably, because they meet salespeople who resort to trickery to get past them just to reach the decision-makers.
+The golden rule is to let them lead.
+They have built a toughened skin towards outside people, understandably, because they meet salespeople who resort to trickery to get past them just to reach the decision-makers.

-Even though the gatekeeper has a friendly smile, they are professionals who don’t tolerate any funny business from smooth-talking sellers.
+Even though they have a friendly smile, they are professionals who don’t tolerate any funny business from smooth-talking sellers.

 What’s worse is that they might just want to get you off the line before they even have heard you say “Good morning” and may be rude, dissimissive, and even downright insulting or hostile.